 Springtime is prime time for morels–read more below.
 But chanterelles are probably the easiest find in the fall months, particularly right after fresh rains.
 They grow in clusters near trees, and their easy-to-spot orange color makes them a perfect target for beginning enthusiasts.

 Just beware of another orange mushroom, Jack o Lanterns, which are extremely poisonous.
 Learn the difference at Mushroom Appreciation.
 It’s not to hard to spot, but as always, be careful, and if you aren’t absolutely sure, then better safe than sorry.

 Hunting for Mushrooms in Bend

 Central Oregon is dry.
 That means a less-than-ideal climate for most mushroom species, but don’t despair.
-In less than an hour’s drive, you’ll arrive at the old growth Douglas fir forests of the West side of the Cascades.
+In less than an hour’s drive to the west, you’ll arrive at the old-growth Douglas fir forests of the wet side of the Cascades.
 Try the Sahalie Falls area, 50 miles outside of town.

-What the high desert of Central Oregon does have is morels, which is great news for local mushroom aficionados.
+What the high desert of Central Oregon does offer is morels, which is great news for local mushroom aficionados.

 Start your hunt in mid-April and continue through the spring.
 Areas of recent burns are prime territory.
-Fire agitates the soil and shocks them into fruiting 2 or 3 years later.
+Fire agitates the soil and shocks morels into fruiting 2 or 3 years later.
 Look around fallen-down trees, piles of forest debris, and underneath manzanita shrubs.
-Don’t go too high in elevation: there’s a limit to how much cold they can tolerate.
+Don’t go too high in elevation, though: there’s a limit to how much cold morels can tolerate.

 Bend mushroom lovers would do well to head to the annual Fungi Fest and Mushroom Show in Sunriver, hosted by the Central Oregon Mushroom Club.
 Happy exploring, and bon appetit!
 Share your tips and recipes in the comments section below.

-Oh, and if you’re looking for a home base for mushroom-hunting and other outdoor expeditions, both Bend and Eugene are excellent locations if that wasn’t clear already.
+Oh, and if you’re looking for a home base for mushroom-hunting and other outdoor expeditions, both Bend and Eugene are excellent locations in case that wasn’t obvious already.
 Look at Bend homes currently for sale or Eugene homes currently for sale.
 Our housing markets are pretty competitive, and it definitely helps to have experienced guides – so don’t hesitate to reach out by clicking the button to the right!